Vandivier/github-email-scraper-node/README.md

       7. output has a superset of columns from any spreadsheet

 5. it would be nice if cache file were updated with every scrape instead of at the end. that way we could stop early if we want and crash salvage

+6. in principle we don't need seperate write-csv and unwrite-csv. both scripts follow a similar lifecycle so they could be a single generic. you could have mixed .csv and .json input and specify .json or .csv output.